We are in a climate emergency.

-Climate change poses one of the greatest long term risks to us and has the potential to cause widespread problems for generations to come.
+Climate change poses one of the greatest threats to human life and has the potential to cause catastrophic problems for generations to come.

 Immediate action is critical if we are to avoid the worst impacts of this climate emergency.
 It is important that we look at and address the issues in our area, to reduce our contribution to this international crisis.

 In 2009 Durham County Council began investing in action against Climate Change by establishing a dedicated team to focus solely on this issue.

 In 2019 Durham County Council declared a climate emergency and pledged to:

 - Reduce carbon emissions from Durham County Council's operations by 80% from 2008/09 levels by 2030, making significant progress towards making Durham County Council and County Durham as a whole carbon neutral.

 - Investigate what further actions are necessary to make County Durham Carbon Neutral by 2050 and pledge to achieve this.

 A Climate Emergency Response Plan was presented to Council on 17 July 2019 and is available to download at County Council agenda and minutes 17 July 2019 (item 9).

 A public consultation was carried out on this plan and the results have shaped our further actions, as presented below.

 To ensure that we meet our goals we have drawn up two fully costed action plans, one for the council's target and one for the countywide target.